kovacmarek/Clarisse-FileMerge/README.md

 ### Add. info:

-- If you set range to 0-10, but your geometry is only 0-5, it will only import files available on disk and report missing geometries in Logs (6-10 missing in this case).
+- If you set range to 0-10, but your geometry is only 0-5, it will import files available on disk and report missing geometries in Logs (6-10 missing in this case).
 - For still frames, exclude `####` from the file name.
 - In it's current state, this tool is not setting `Frame Range` & `Frame Rate`.
 It's neccessary to press CTRL+A and set these values on all the sims manually after successful script execution.